PLEASE ALSO TAKE TIME TO READ OUR FAQ'S PAGE...

 Invariably, and as predicted, we are now seeing a huge amount of Dachshunds being rehomed and many of these dogs are on their 3rd or 4th home at a young age, again, due to not being placed corretly initially.

-From the emails I receive, it seems there is a great deal of misunderstanding as to what a real breeder does, most often assuming that litters of pups are produced on a regular basis and that we always have pups available, to be sold to whomever may want them.
-This is not the case......
+From the emails I receive, it seems to be some confusion as to what a real breeder does, most often assuming that litters of pups are produced on a regular basis and that we always have pups available, to be sold to whomever, whenever.
+This is not the case...... (please see the 'Information for Prospective owners page also)

 The sole reason for breeding should be to improve the breed, to produce pups that are better than the generation before.
 We do this by carefully selecting a stud dog that compliments our bitch in various ways, and by doing so, we hope to create puppies that are better than we already have and/or the time before.